Expansion of Heathrow Airport: 2025 Labour government plans

 In January 2025, Chancellor Rachel Reeves confirmed that the Labour government would plan to proceed with the expansion of Heathrow Airport, saying it would "make Britain the world's best connected place to do business".
-However, Sadiq Khan said it would have a "severe impact on noise, air pollution and meeting our climate change targets", he being amongst many opposed to the expansion.
+London Mayor Sadiq Khan expressed his opposition on environmental grounds.
 The CEO of Heathrow Airport, Thomas Woldbye, said that an expansion was "urgent" as the airport was currently working at capacity, to the "detriment of trade and connectivity".

 In June 2025, transport minister Heidi Alexander invited proposals which would deliver an operational third runway by 2035.
 Two responses were received: one from Heathrow Airport Holdings and a smaller-scale plan from Arora Group.

-The proposal from the airport's owner outlines a decade-long development centred around the construction of a third runway to be known as the north-western runway, which would be up to 3,500 metres (11,500 feet) in length.
+In November 2025, Alexander announced that the government had adopted the scheme put forward by Heathrow Airport Holdings, the airport's owner.
+The proposal outlines a decade-long development centred around the construction of a third runway to be known as the north-western runway, which would be up to 3,500 metres (11,500 feet) in length.
 The proposal states this would increase the airport's annual capacity to 756,000 flights and 150 million passengers, up from the current figure of approximately 84 million passengers.